bernhard-42/kubernetes-on-bare-metal/docs/1_Install_Kubernetes.md

 - Check that all nodes are running

         kubectl get nodes --watch

 ## Enable remote control

-- On the local laptop
+- Install `kubectl` on the local laptop

+        brew install kubernetes-cli

         scp root@beebox01:/etc/kubernetes/admin.conf .
         rm -fr ~/.kube
         mkdir -p ~/.kube
         mv admin.conf ~/.kube/config

+- Enable the `k8s-*` helpers of this repository:

+        PATH=$PATH:$(pwd)/bin

+    from the top folder of this repository

-Note: From now on it is expected that kubectl commands get issued from the laptop (for remote kubernets cluster)
+Note: From now on it is expected that `kubectl` commands get issued from the laptop (adminitrating the remote kubernets cluster).

 ## Test kubernetes and networking

 - Install kubernetes tutorial bootcamp app

         for i in 0 1; do
             kubectl run kubernetes-bootcamp$i --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --port=8080
         done
         kubectl get po --watch